 Write a C program to display the prime numbers below n (where n value is given by user) A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
-Subsequent terms are found by adding the preceding two 9 terms in the sequence. - Write a C program to generate the first n terms of the sequence.
-Write a C program to find the quadratic roots of an equations Write a c program to calculate sum of the following geometric equation $Sum=1+x+x^2+x^3++x^n$ Write a C program to find the given number is palindrome or not 10 Write a C program to find GCD and LCM of two given numbers using functions 10 Write a C program to find the factorial of a given number using recursive function Write a C program to generate the fibonacci series using recursive function Write a C program to find largest and smallest numbers in a list of array elements using functions Write a C program to sort the given list of elements in ascending order using 11 functions.
-11 Write a C program to search for a given element in the list of array and display the "location" if the number is found else print "the number is not found".
+Subsequent terms are found by adding the preceding two terms in the 9 sequence.
+Write a C program to generate the first n terms of the sequence.
+Write a C program to find the quadratic roots of an equations Write a c program to calculate sum of the following geometric equation $Sum=1+x+x^2+x^3+\ldots+x^n$ Write a C program to find the given number is palindrome or not Write a C program to find GCD and LCM of two given numbers using functions Write a 10 C program to find the factorial of a given number using recursive function Write a C program to generate the Fibonacci series using recursive function Write a C program to find largest and smallest numbers in a list of array elements using functions Write a C program to sort the given list of elements in ascending order using 11 functions.
+Write a C program to search for a given element in the list of array and display the "location" if the number is found else print "the number is not found".
 Using fixed length array Using variable length array.
 Find the duplicate elements in the list of sorted array 12 Write a C program that uses functions to perform the Addition of Two Matrices Write a C program that uses functions to perform the Multiplication of Two Matrices Write a C program to find weather a given string is palindrome or not.
-13 Write a C program to insert characters at a given location in a given string.
-Write a C program to delete characters from a given string and position Write a C program to print the number of vowels and consonants using Strings.
+Write a C 13 program to insert characters at a given location in a given string.
+Write a C program to delete characters from a given string and position Write a C program to print the number of yourses and consonants using Strings Write a C program to print the number of vowels and consonants using Strings.
 Write a C program to convert Roman number to Decimal Number.
-1.4 Write a C program to find the 2's Compliment of a given string 14 Write a C program to Reverse a String by Passing it to function C Program to Input a String with at least one Number, Print the Square of all the Numbers in a String Write a C program to swap two integers using following methods 15 call by value 15 call by reference Write a C program to find sum of even and odd numbers using functions and pointers 16 Write a C program to find Largest Number Using Dynamic Memory Allocation.
+Write a C program to find the 2's Compliment of a given string Write a C program to Reverse a String by 14 Passing it to function C Program to Input a String with at least one Number, Print the Square of all the Numbers in a String Write a C program to swap two integers using following methods call by value 15 call by reference Write a C program to find sum of even and odd numbers using functions and pointers Write a C program to find Largest Number Using Dynamic Memory Allocation.
+16 Write a C program to find Largest Number Osing Dynamic Memory Anocation.
 Write a C program to return multiples values from a function using pointers